 Potable Water Supply.
 Potable Water shall be supplied, properly connected to the plumbing system, and properly protected.

 Plumbing System.
-The plumbing system shall be properly installed, maintained, and connected to all plumbing fixtures.
+The plumbing system and appurtenances shall be properly installed, maintained, and connected to all plumbing fixtures.

 Plumbing Fixtures.
 All plumbing fixtures shall be properly installed and maintained.

 Minimum Fixtures.
-Every Unit shall be provided the minimum plumbing fixtures to include:
+Every Unit shall be provided the minimum functioning plumbing fixtures to include:

 one toilet;